-Under the uniform capitalization rules, generally you must capitalize direct costs and an allocable part of most indirect costs incurred due to production or resale activities.
-You must include certain expenses you have during the year in the basis of property you produce or in your inventory costs, rather than deduct them as a current expense.
+Under the uniform capitalization rules, generally you must capitalize all direct costs and an allocable part of most indirect costs incurred during the year due to production or resale activities.
+You must include these costs in the basis of property you produce or in your inventory costs, rather than deduct them as a current expense.
 You recover these costs through depreciation, amortization, or cost of goods sold when you use, sell, or otherwise dispose of the property.